ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 - Freedom from deadlock: One process in the critical section must eventually succeed
 - Freedom from starvation: If any process tries to enter its critical section, then that process must eventually succeed

-> Theorem 5.1: If S is a [atomic] read/writes system with at least two processes and S solves mutual exclusion with global progress [deadlock-freedom], then S must have at least as many variables a processes.
+> Theorem 5.1: If S is a [atomic] read/writes system with at least two processes and S solves mutual exclusion with global progress [deadlock-freedom], then S must have at least as many variables as processes.

 The following algorithms are not used for mutual exclusion
 - space lower bound linear in the number of maximum threads